 The idea of getting a holistic view of a candidate is one that is attractive to many employers.
 According to a 2018 survey conducted in the US by CareerBuilder, 70% of employers check out a candidate’s social media profile during the hiring process.

 Of course, this varies by industry, with CareerBuilder revealing the top industries using social media screening to be IT and Manufacturing.
 The most common socials scanned are LinkedIn, Facebook and Twitter.

-However, in the practice of social media screening lies an imbalance which is fraught with controversy, with benefits weighted toward employers.
 Organisations can avoid negligent hiring lawsuits by circumventing the hire of a candidate whose social media displays “objective indicators of toxic, illegal or inappropriate behaviour” (Sterling).
 Where a resume details skills, a candidate’s social media displays their everyday behaviour, allowing employers to determine if they are a cultural fit for their company.

 However, Monash University’s Karen Sutherland raises an important question: “Is it ethical to judge a candidate based on what they do in their own time away from work?”
 While this information may be publicly available, the candidate may not wish to disclose certain things to their employer, particularly personal information like political views, religious affiliations, etc. It is essential to remain transparent in the practice and gain consent from applicants.
 At Vetting.com consent some first, and if consent is not granted, the check does not proceed.

 However, these checks can return valuable insights into potential hires, and identify red flags from the outset.
 This can save employers and organisations from reputation risks or HR nightmares down the line.